cfsengineering/CEASIOMpy/CONTRIBUTING.md

 black -l 99 name_of_your_file.py
 ```

-It is also recommended to have a look to the Python convention guidelines [PEP8](https://www.python.org/dev/peps/pep-0008/#naming-conventions)

 #### Naming conventions

-We try to follow th following naming conventions in CEASIOMpy (should be close to PEP8):
+We try to follow th following naming conventions in CEASIOMpy:

 - Variables : lower_case_with_underscores
 - Functions : lower_case_with_underscores